Psychological counselling

 • exam or public speaking stress;

-• excessive worry and anxiety;
+• worry and anxiety;

 • adapting to new environments and excessive stress;